-Responsible Certificant refers to an individual who serves in the capacity of either organizational compliance officer or direct supervisor of one or more Registered Behavior Technicians.
+Responsible Certificant refers to a BACB certificant (BCaBA, BCBA, BCBA-D, or FL-CBA) who has completed the 8-hour supervision training.
+They may serve in the capacity of either organizational compliance officer or direct supervisor of one or more Registered Behavior Technicians.

 Registered Behavior Technician (RBT) refers to the BACB-credentialed individual who implements programming designed by others.
 If an RBT has multiple employment settings, the RBT is responsible for identifying and selecting a Responsible Certificant in each setting, and coordinating with the Responsible Certificants to track total supervision hours across settings.